celinegelis/Git_Class_IRSN/README.md

 Today is Friday and it is sunny 🦖

-This line was added from my coputer
+This line was added from my computer